 You might ask why you need to even think of service standards and what the impact is.
 Your business’ success directly depends on them.
 And lots of people are influenced by them, too:

-- Customers with a clear idea of what they want
+- Clients with a clear idea of what they want

 - Prospects who just came across your product or service

-- Your staff who knows what standards they should follow
+- Your staff knows what standards they should follow

 - Managers who can measure the progress